sporto/elm-tutorial/effects/startapp_complete.md

 elm reactor
 ```

-This is how the application looks like using StartApp complete:
+This is how the counter application looks like using StartApp complete:

 ```elm
 import Html